-- 1. Low- to moderate-income Limited Clientele (LMC), as defined by income limits or presumed benefit.
+- 1. Low- to moderate-income Limited Clientele (LMC), as defined by income limits or presumed benefit. - a.

-- a.
 LMC refers to persons who earn 80 percent or less of HAMFI for the county of residence, as updated annually by HUD.

 - b.
-Presumed benefit LMC refers to persons who, as a category, are typically low income.

-- 1) Seniors

-- 2) Persons with a disability

-- 3) Homeless persons

-- 4) Abused children and battered spouses

-- 5) Illiterate adults

-- 6) Persons living with acquired immunodeficiency syndrome (AIDS)

-- 7) Migrant farmworkers

-- 2. LMA are identified using census tracts and block groups.
+Presumed benefit LMC refers to persons who, as a category, are typically low income. - 1) Seniors - 2) Persons with a disability - 3) Homeless persons - 4) Abused children and battered spouses - 5) Illiterate adults - 6) Persons living with acquired immunodeficiency syndrome (AIDS) - 7) Migrant farmworkers - 2.
+LMA benefit identified using census tracts and block groups.
 LMA may also be identified through an income survey.
-See Appendix H for additional information regarding income surveys, which: - a.
-Is based on the American Community Survey using Census Geographies - Contains at least 51 percent of households in the area earning at 80 percent or below HAMFI to meet LMA - c.
-Must be contiguous and the area should be mapped to show eligibility - d.
-Must be an Activity with public benefit for the area, such as streets and sidewalks, sewer/water infrastructure, community facilities, or park improvements - e.
-Should be determined to be LMA eligibility from the map application at HUD's Low- and Moderate-Income Summary Data Application page.
-Instructions for HUD's mapping application are available to assist in using the map application - 1) Low- to Moderate-Income Housing (LMH) defined by household income limits is a household earning 80 percent or less of HAMFI - 2) Low- to Moderate-Income Job Creation or Retention Activities (LMJ) - a) LMJ is based on the number of full-time equivalent jobs created or retained - b) Must create or retain jobs, and 51 percent of those jobs must be for LMI persons - c) To meet the public benefit requirements for LMJ activities, for every \$35,000 spent, one full-time equivalent job must be created/retained
+See Appendix H for additional information regarding income surveys. - a.
+Is based on the American Community Survey using Census Geographies. - b.
+At least 51 percent of households in the area must be earning at 80 percent or below HAMFI to meet LMA. - c.
+Must be contiguous and the area should be mapped to show eligibility. - d.
+Activity must be a public benefit for the area, such as streets and sidewalks, sewer/water infrastructure, community facilities, or park improvements. - e.
+LMA eligibility should be determined from the map application at HUD's Low- and Moderate-Income Summary Data Application page.
+Instructions for HUD's mapping application are available to assist in using the map application. - 1) Low- to Moderate-Income Housing (LMH) defined by household income limits a) Households earning 80 percent or less of HAMFI. - 2) Low- to Moderate-Income Job Creation or Retention Activities (LMJ) - a) LMJ is based on the number of full-time equivalent jobs created or retained - b) Must create or retain jobs, and 51 percent of those jobs must be for LMI persons. - c) To meet the public benefit requirements for LMJ activities, for every \$35,000 spent, one full-time equivalent job must be created/retained.